The Rocket.Chat Voice is currently in beta. Report any issues to Rocket.Chat support.

 Configure SIP settings

-Once your underlying infrastructure and prerequisites are ready, proceed to configure the integration within your workspace.
+Once the prerequisites are ready, proceed to configure the SIP integration settings within your workspace.

 Step 1: Enable Team Voice Calls